 The Dangers of Flea Bites for You and Your Pet

-Flea bites are itchy and obnoxious — what can you do?
+Flea bites are itchy and obnoxious — but what can you do?
 If you have pets, you have to deal with fleas.
 Right?
 After all, how dangerous are fleas, anyway?
-Flea bites can cause more serious problems than you might think.
+Aren’t they a small, irritating price to pay for the company of our beloved pets?
+Unfortunately, flea bites can cause more serious problems than you might think.
+For both you and your pet(s).

-For people sensitive to them, flea bites can range from irritating to maddening for animals and people.
+For those who are sensitive to them, flea bites can range from irritating to maddening for animals and people.
 They can also pose serious health issues for your pets, family, and you.
-The dangers of flea bites go well beyond skin deep!
-Let’s take a closer look at how flea bites can have an adverse effect on you and your pets.
+The dangers of flea bites go well beyond skin deep.
+Let’s take a closer look at the dangers of flea bites and the best protection for you and your pets.

 The Most Common Flea-Borne Diseases and Illnesses

-While most flea bites are simply irritating, there are several dangers of flea bites that can be much more severe for people and animals.
+While most flea bites are simply irritating, there are several dangers of flea bites that can be far more severe for people and animals.
+Let’s first explore what happens if a flea bites you.
+Then, we’ll dive into the most common flea-borne diseases and symptoms.

 Flea Allergy Dermatitis